manoj19-github/manoj19-github/README.md

-At present, I am working as a Software developer at MSQUBE Technology PVT Solutions with an overall 2 years of working experience in the MERN stack domain.
-I have professional experience on Javascript, Python, Dart and PHP language.
-I am very good in backend development using NodeJS  as well as Frontend development by ReactJS or NextJS and also React native and Flutter for mobile app development.
+I am a skilled Software Developer at MSQUBE Technology Solutions PVT LTD with nearly three years of experience in the MERN stack domain.
+I have professional expertise in JavaScript, Python, Dart, and PHP, specializing in backend development using Node.js and frontend development with React.js and Next.js.
+Additionally, I have strong experience in mobile app development using Flutter and React Native.
+My diverse technical background enables me to build efficient, scalable, and user-friendly web and mobile applications.

 * 🌍  I'm based in Kolkata